Recent Science Highlights

 Added 17 Jan 2014

 The Coldest Place in the Universe

-The pre-planetary nebula, the Boomerang Nebula, is the coldest known place in the Universe, refrigerated by an expanding molecular outflow (Joule-Thomson effect), to roughly 1 deg K. Planetary nebulae correspond to the dying moments of Solar-analog stars, the transition from the Asymptotic Giant Branch to a planetary nebula.
-A HST image shows a classic double-lobed hourglass shape with a very narrow central region, expected for expanding gas outflows.
+The pre-planetary nebula, the Boomerang Nebula, is the coldest known place in the Universe, refrigerated by an expanding molecular outflow (Joule-Thomson effect), to roughly 1deg K. Planetary nebula correspond to the dying moments of Solar-analog stars, the transition from the Asymptotic Giant Branch to a planetary nebula.
+An HST image shows a classic double-lobed hourglass shape with a very narrow central region, expected for expanding gas outflows.
 ALMA CO observations show the inner double structure, but also a more spherical, high velocity outflow on large scales, and a central dust-lane of millimeter-sized grains.
 The HST image is most likely the result of illumination of the cold outflow material.

 Figure: The Boomerang Nebula imaged with ALMA and HST.
 [Blue] HST shows a classic double-lobe shape with a very narrow central region.
 ALMA shows a more extended CO distribution, plus a narrow dust lane in the center (Sahai ea).